Buick Electra: Fourth generation (1971–1976)

 1976 brought about a few changes on the Electra.
-The front-end was reworked, including the grille and bumper.
+The front end was reworked, including the grille and bumper.
 The new plastic grille featured 17 vertical bars and covered much of the radiator.
 The grille did not extend under the headlights in 1976, but instead Buick moved the running lights and turn signal lights underneath the headlights, where the 1975 grille had once been.
 The bumper no longer housed running lights.
 There were also some minor interior differences.
-The brake release handle was black instead of chrome, the seat material was slightly different, on the limited, notch-back diamond pattern seating.
+The brake release handle was black instead of chrome, and the seat material was slightly different on the Limited, with notch-back diamond pattern seating.
 The 1975 material appeared in a "corduroy" form, but the actual material was not corduroy.
 The 1976 diamond pattern seating material did not have this appearance.
 The engine air cleaner did not have a "cold-air" ram air intake hose like the 1975 model did, and there were some carburetor changes and camshaft changes to meet EPA standards.
 The rear end ratio also was higher than the 1975 standard, at 2.56:1 instead of 2.73:1.
 The Park Avenue and leather seating in 1975 and 1976 were the same.
 Once again, there was the base 225, the Limited, and the luxurious Park Avenue.
 The Park Avenue Deluxe vanished for 1976 due to poor sales.
 The 1976 Electra is about the same size as the 1975 at 233.3 in, making them among the biggest Buicks ever.

-The 1975 Buick Electra 225 Limited was the longest four-door hardtop car GM ever built, as the Cadillac Sixty Special (which was a bit longer) was unavailable as a hardtop sedan since the mid-sixties.
+The 1975 Buick Electra 225 Limited was the longest four-door hardtop car GM had ever built, as the Cadillac Sixty Special (which was a bit longer) was unavailable as a hardtop sedan since the mid-1960s.
 The model also ushered in a return of the six window configuration that Buick offered between 1959 and 1964.

 All Electras were powered by Buick's 455 cu. in.
 (7.5 L) engine between 1971 and 1976.
-The 1971 model had 315 hp, but that was reduced to 205 hp by the 1976 model year; increasingly stringent exhaust emission limits reduced engine output, and an industry-wide 1972 change in rating systems reduced the horsepower numbers produced by any given engine.
+The 1971 model had 315 hp, but it was reduced to 205 hp by the 1976 model year.
+Increasingly stringent exhaust emission limits reduced engine output, and an industry-wide 1972 change in rating systems reduced the horsepower numbers produced by any given engine.
 Even at its weakest state, the Buick-built 455 engine still produced 345 lbft of torque at 2000 rpm.
 The 455 was the standard engine on the Electra, but there were some built with Buick 350s during the GM strike, when 455 production halted.
 The 350 engine also came with a price rebate.
-The 455 engine disappeared after the 1976 model year, in favor of smaller, more efficient engines.
+The 455 engine disappeared after the 1976 model year in favor of smaller, more efficient engines.

-To commemorate the Bicentennial of the United States, the standard colors available on all Buicks were Judicial Black, Liberty White, Pewter Gray, Potomac Blue, Continental Blue, Concord Green, Constitution Green, Mount Vernon Cream, Buckskin Tan, Musket Brown, Boston Red and Independence Red, with specially available colors on select models Congressional Cream, Revere Red, Colonial Yellow and Firecracker Orange.
+To commemorate the 1976 United States Bicentennial, the standard colors available on all Buicks were Judicial Black, Liberty White, Pewter Gray, Potomac Blue, Continental Blue, Concord Green, Constitution Green, Mount Vernon Cream, Buckskin Tan, Musket Brown, Boston Red and Independence Red, with specially available colors Congressional Cream, Revere Red, Colonial Yellow and Firecracker Orange on select models.

 Total production for this generation was 794,833.